advantys/workflowgen-templates/integration/azure/authentication/azure-v1/authorization-code/README.md

 ### Prerequisites
 1. Make sure to have installed the .NET core SDK version 2.2.
 The `dotnet` command line tool should be available in a terminal.
-1. Make sure to have installed at least Node v10.x and NPM v6.x or up.
 1. Make sure that the user that you're using is a valid WorkflowGen user.

 Optionally, you can install Visual Studio Code to run and debug this example.